ForestTea/foresttea/README.md

 I'm mostly going to share my Discord Bot Maker RawData-s with those who want it.
 There's no reason keeping them for myself.

 But the most important : **For me all of this works.
-If it's not works for you, then download the latest mods for DBM.**
+Download the latest mods for DBM, and update your modules too.**

 ( Or you probably need to buy the Discord Bot Maker. ) Download the fresh action mods [from here](https://dbm-network.github.io/download-git/#/home?url=https:%2F%2Fgithub.com%2Fdbm-network%2Fmods%2Ftree%2Fmaster%2Factions)